 Wouldn’t it be wonderful to see legislation passed in every country outlawing cruel tests such as the Draize eye and skin tests, and the horrific LD50 toxicity test?
-Well, this is the aim of two visionary campaigns launched earlier this year, one by Humane Society International (HSI), the other by the British Union for the Abolition of Vivisection (BUAV).
+Well, this is the aim of two visionary campaigns launched in 2012, one by Humane Society International (HSI), the other by Cruelty Free International (Leaping Bunny), formerly known as the British Union for the Abolition of Vivisection (BUAV).

 In the European Union (EU), where animal testing of cosmetics is already banned, animal rights groups are appalled as policy makers, under pressure from the cosmetics industry, discuss delaying promised legislation to stop the import of cosmetics tested on animals.